sarmad194/ISBSG/README.md

-this is the dataset of ISBSG.
+This is a ISBSG benchmark dataset mainly combine of Software Projects from all over the world.

-nitial dataset upload, 2026
+from time to time it is updated. so better to check the most recent once

-This is a benchmark dataset mainly combine of Software Projects from all over the world.
+Initial dataset upload, 2026